 In planning and performing our audit, we considered the School District's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the basic financial statements and not to provide assurance on the internal control over financial reporting.
-Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses.
+Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be a material weakness.
 A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 We noted no matters involving the internal control over financial reporting and its operation that we consider to be material weaknesses.
-However, we noted other matters involving the internal control over financial reporting and its operation that we consider to be material weaknesses.
-However, we noted other matters involving the internal control over financial reporting the internal control
+However, we noted other matters involving the internal control over financial reporting that do not require inclusion in this report, that we have reported to management of the School District in a separate letter dated November 24, 2003.

-743 E. State St. / Athens Mall Suite B / Athens, OH 45701 Telephone: (740) 594-3300 (800) 441-1389 Fax: (740) 594-2110 www.auditor.state.oh.us Washington-Nile Local School District Scioto County Independent Accountants' Report on Compliance and on Internal Control Required by Government Auditing Standards Page -2-
+743 E. State St. / Athens Mall Suite B / Athens, OH 45701 Telephone: (740) 594-3300 (800) 441-1389 Fax: (740) 594-2110 www.auditor.state.oh.us Washington-Nile Local School District Scioto County Independent Accountants' Report on Compliance and on Internal Control Required by Government Auditing Standards Page 2